Euclid preparation. CIV. Impact of galaxy intrinsic alignment modelling choices on Euclid 3x2pt cosmology: Abstract

 \section{Abstract}

 {The \Euclid galaxy survey will provide unprecedented constraints on cosmology, but achieving unbiased results will require an optimal characterisation and mitigation of systematic effects.
-Among these, the \gls{ia} of galaxies are one of the dominant contaminants of the \gls{wl} and \gls{ggl} probes.
-In this work, we assess \gls{ia} modelling choices for \Euclid DR1 $3\times 2$\,pt analyses by comparing the performance of the two most commonly used \gls{ia} models, \gls{nla} and \gls{tatt}, along with several variations.
-Our analyses combine three perspectives: i) the constraining power on the \gls{ia} and cosmological parameters for each \gls{ia} model, ii) the bias that results when the \gls{ia} analysis model differs from the model used to generate the synthetic data vector, and iii) the degeneracies between \gls{ia} and \gls{photo-z} nuisance parameters.
-Among the \gls{ia} models analysed, the redshift-dependent TATT model (\tattz) provides the most flexible description of \gls{ia}, with a similar constraining power compared to simpler \gls{ia} models, making it a well-motivated choice for \Euclid DR1 $3\times 2$\,pt analyses.} \keywords{Cosmology: observations; Gravitational lensing: weak; large-scale structure of Universe; cosmological parameters} \titlerunning{\Euclid preparation.
-Intrinsic alignments on \Euclid $3\times 2$\,pt cosmology} \authorrunning{Euclid Collaboration: D. Navarro-Gironés et al.}
+The \glspl{ia} of galaxies are one of the dominant contaminants of the \gls{wl} and \gls{ggl} probes.
+In this work, we assess \gls{ia} modelling choices for \Euclid DR1 $3\times 2$\,pt analyses by using synthetic data vectors and comparing the performance of the two most commonly used \gls{ia} models, \gls{nla} and \gls{tatt}, along with several variations.
+Our analyses combine three perspectives: (i) the constraining power on the \gls{ia} and cosmological parameters for each \gls{ia} model, (ii) the bias that results when the \gls{ia} analysis model differs from the model used to generate the synthetic data vector, and (iii) the degeneracies between \glspl{ia} and \gls{photo-z} nuisance parameters.
+Amongst the \gls{ia} models analysed, the redshift-dependent TATT model (\tattz) provides the most flexible description of \glspl{ia}, with a constraining power similar to simpler \gls{ia} models, making it a suitable choice for \Euclid DR1 $3\times 2$\,pt analyses.} \keywords{Cosmology: observations; Gravitational lensing: weak; large-scale structure of Universe; cosmological parameters} \titlerunning{Intrinsic alignments on \Euclid $3\times 2$\,pt cosmology} \authorrunning{Euclid Collaboration: D. Navarro-Gironés et al.}

 \glsresetall \nolinenumbers